adlnet/xAPI-Spec/xAPI.md

 multipart/mixed request, therefore sending attachment data is not supported with this syntax.
 See [4.1.11.
 Attachments](#attachments)

+* The LRS must support the syntax above.

 See [Appendix B](#AppendixB) for an example function written in JavaScript which transforms a normal request into one using this alternate syntax.